 What saddens me the most is to see foreign employers, people who come from other countries who know they could never get away with the same type of abuse without getting sued and should therefore know better, taking advantage of workers who don’t know their rights, think they could lose their work permit or think that it will take lots of money to fight back.

 Complacency is not going to change anything.
 There are legal mechanisms in place to deal with these situations, but employees have to initiate them.
 Just calling the inspector anonymously is not going to get it done.
 Some employers pay off inspectors, so they don’t come for random inspections.
-You take away their power to bribe their way out if you create a paper trail with the proper procedure and file with the court to get protection.
+You take away their power if you create a paper trail with the proper procedure and file with the court to get protection.